agrc/gis.utah.gov/_posts/2020-07-14-thinking-beyond-the-map.md

 [^locationdata]: 123rf. https://www.123rf.com/photo_75188771_stock-vector-black-binary-code-on-white-background-algorithm-binary-data-code-decryption-and-encoding-row-matrix-.html

+[^economist]: The Economist.
+2017. "[The world’s most valuable resource is no longer oil, but data](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data)".
+The Economist.
+May 6, 2017.

+[^toonders]: Toonders, Joris.
+2014. "[Data Is the New Oil of the Digital Economy](https://www.wired.com/insights/2014/07/data-new-oil-digital-economy/)".
+Wired.
+July 2014.

 [^collaboration]: tapetapnetworks. https://www.taptapnetworks.com/bridging-the-gap-the-next-frontier-for-mobile-and-physical-commerce/

+[^bhageshpur]: Bhageshpur, Kiran.
+2019. "[Data Is The New Oil - And That's A Good Thing](https://www.forbes.com/sites/forbestechcouncil/2019/11/15/data-is-the-new-oil-and-thats-a-good-thing/#1d3b1a037304)".
+Forbes.
+Nov 15, 2019.

 [^tribolet]: Tribolet, Anna.
 2020.
 "What is AGRC Doing to Support the Next Wave of Geospatial Technology?.
 State of Utah, Department of Technology Services.